 - Your membership cannot be cancelled for having a lot of needs

 - Home births and VBACs have the $400 or $1500 personal responsibility waived

 - You can join while pregnant and still get the pregnancy bills shared as a special prayer need

 - Pregnancy “coverage” with Samaritan is better than any insurance company I’ve seen, with the exception of military coverage

 - Needs are shared in a timely fashion

 - There is no co-insurance or high deductible to worry about (major awesome!)

-- No long waits to speak with someone at the main office.
+- Generally no long waits to speak with someone at the main office.
 They have busy times, but the most I have waited is about 4 minutes vs 50 minutes with my old insurance.
 Typically someone answers right away.